There's a story breaking today that this is a watershed event in American cultural history.

 I'm Mark Belling sitting in for Rush Limbaugh.

-Mark Belling sitting in for Rush Limbaugh interesting story in today's New York Times about the military cracking down on drill instructors in both the Army and the Marine Corps who have gone too far.
+Interesting story in today's New York Times about the military cracking down on drill instructors in both the Army and the Marine Corps who have gone too far.

-You imagine me in basic training I'm a kind of argumentative guy.
+I'm a kind of argumentative guy.

-The first time one of those guys got in my face I'd start yelling back but you wouldn't want me doing what those heroic young men and women are doing in Iraq right now.
+But you wouldn't want me doing what those heroic young men and women are doing in Iraq right now.

-First of all I'm in a situation in my life where I'm beyond having to do something like that.
+First of all, I'm in a situation in my life where I'm beyond having to do something like that.

-Secondly I don't think I could do it.
+Secondly, I don't think I could do it.

-I'm not strong enough I don't know that mentally I can handle the pressure of it.
+I don't know that mentally I could handle the pressure of it.

 We're looking for people that are better than the rest of us.